MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 TargetUpdatedProperties were appearing in ExtendedProperties.
 However, they have been removed from ExtendedProperties and now appear in ModifiedProperties.

-**For Azure Active Directory sign-in activities, why are errors because of UserAccountNotFound not present in the Audit logs?**
+**Why aren't audit logs for UserAccountNotFound errors for Azure Active Directory (Azure AD) sign-in activities available via the Management Activity API?**

-Audit logs read from Azure AD Event Hubs starting from Nov 2020, and sign-in errors because of UserAccountNotFound are not available in those Azure AD Event Hubs, so they are not present in Azure Active Directory sign-in activities any more.
+Starting in November 2020, audit logs for Azure AD sign-in activities are ingested into the unified audit log from Azure AD Event Hubs.
+Because UserAccountNotFound logon errors are not available in Event Hubs, audit logs for UserAccountNotFound errors are no longer returned by the Management Activity API.

 ## Troubleshooting the Office 365 Management Activity API